skr0x1c0/portal/README.md

    **Note:** This script will replace `/etc/periodic/daily/110.clean-tmps` with modified `exploit_periodic_payload` file, which will execute command `echo "executing as $EUID" > /tmp/exploit_periodic.txt` when daily periodic tasks are run

 2. Daily periodic tasks are run at predefined schedule.
-To trigger them immediatly for demo, run
+To trigger them immediately for demo, run

    ```bash
    sudo periodic daily